cognusion/go-jar/README.md

     // ErrPoolsConfigdefaultmembererrorstatusEmpty is returned when the pools.defaultmembererrorstatus is empty ErrPoolsConfigdefaultmembererrorstatusEmpty = Error("pools.defaultmembererrorstatus is empty")

-    // ErrPoolStickyAESNoKey is returned when materializing a Pool with StickyCookieType set to 'aes' but 'keys.stickycookie' is not setr:
+    // ErrPoolStickyAESNoKey is returned when materializing a Pool with StickyCookieType set to 'aes' but 'keys.stickycookie' is not set
     ErrPoolStickyAESNoKey = Error("Pool.StickyCookieType set to 'aes' but no keys.stickycookie set")

     // ErrPoolAddMemberNotSupported is returned when Pool.AddMember is called on a Pool that doesn't support the operation